There’s something to be said for ecommerce businesses that can hone in on a single idea and capitalize on it to perfection.

 This is another key point to understand about niche audiences.
 They’re not just signing up for kicks—they want a high-quality experience that your brand alone can give them.

 Providing a curated experience to stand out

-Earlier this year, we spoke with Melanie Travis, CEO and Founder of Andie Swim.
+Earlier this year, we spoke with Melanie Travers, CEO and Founder of Andie Swim.
 Melanie saw a huge opportunity in the women’s clothing industry and decided to build her company around a single, specific product: the one-piece swimsuit.
 For Melanie, the idea of serving a smaller audience was always a driving force behind starting her small business.

 “Generally, my hypothesis around ecommerce is that it’s better to be deep and narrow, rather than broad and shallow,” she said.
 “If you’re broad, you set yourself up to compete with an Amazon, whereas if you go just deep and narrow and curated, then you’re providing a different value proposition.”

 [bctt tweet=”“My hypothesis around ecommerce is that it’s better to be deep and narrow, rather than broad and shallow.”” via=”no”]

 Just as Melanie identified a niche gap in the market when she was unable to find a simple one-piece suit, the best niche brands find success by doing the exact opposite of what other online stores are doing.
 Massive brands can only recommend one of many interchangeable products, which makes it harder for them to understand your preferences as a consumer.
 Amazon and eBay may be able to provide you with customized recommendations based on your past search and purchase history, but that can only go so far in getting to know the real you.